 43.7.1 Monthly CPM Capacity Payment

 On February 16, 2012, the fixed CPM Capacity price of $67.50/kW-year shall become effective and shall remain in effect for two (2) years.
 On February 16, 2014, the fixed CPM Capacity price shall increase by five (5) percent and the effective price shall be $70.88/kW-year, which shall remain in effect for two (2) years until February 16, 2016.
+The fixed CPM Capacity price shall also apply to CPM Flexible Capacity payments.

 43.7.1.1 Calculation of Monthly CPM Capacity Payment

-Scheduling Coordinators representing resources receiving payment under Section 43.7.1 shall receive a monthly CPM Capacity Payment for each month of CPM designation equal to the product of the amount of their CPM Capacity, the relevant CPM Availability Factor for Forced Outages, as determined in accordance with Appendix F, Schedule 6, a monthly shaping factor as set forth in Appendix F, Schedule 6, the effective fixed CPM Capacity price per kW-year and the CPM Availability Percentage for Maintenance Outages, so that the formula for determining the monthly CPM Capacity Payment would be as follows:
+Scheduling Coordinators representing resources receiving payment under Section 43.7.1 shall receive a monthly CPM Capacity Payment for each month of CPM designation equal to the product of the amount of their CPM Capacity or CPM Flexible Capacity, the relevant CPM Availability Factor for Forced Outages, as determined in accordance with Appendix F, Schedule 6, a monthly shaping factor as set forth in Appendix F, Schedule 6, the effective fixed CPM Capacity price per kW-year and the CPM Availability Percentage for Maintenance Outages, so that the formula for determining the monthly CPM Capacity Payment would be as follows:

 (CPM Capacity MW) x (CPM Availability Factor for Forced Outages) x (1/12 monthly shaping factor) x (effective fixed CPM Capacity price per kW-year) x CPM Availability Percentage for Maintenance Outages.